heimish

 Notes

 Haredi Jews use "heimish" as an adjective for individuals, events, businesses, and institutions, indicating that they are in-group.
-Other Jews use it with the more general meaning of "homey," usually not about individuals.
+Other Jews use it with the more general meaning of "homey".
 Orthodox communities sometimes use the inflected form "heimishe" preceding a noun.

 Edit Something missing from this entry?
 Inaccurate?
 Feel free to suggest an edit.